vverum/Unity_BuildObjectRemover/Documentation~/Documentation.md

 # Documentation

-The **Build Object Remover** allow you to automatically remove a chosen object from a scene from a release build.
+The **Build Object Remover** allow you to automatically remove object with selected tag from scenes from a build.

 ## Overview